“The future of the group is in doubt.”

 “Talk to me about the future of Public Enemy.”

 Memory Bank Withdrawal

-When the controversy broke, as I previously alluded, I was worried that it spelled the end of the group.
-I was afraid their creative force was being snuffed out too soon because a secondary member said something offensively flippant.
-Thankfully I was proven wrong when the “Welcome to the Terrordome” cassette single showed up in stores in late 1989 with the promising sentence, “Taken from the upcoming Def Jam/Columbia release Fear of a Black Planet” written on the back.
+When the controversy broke, as I previously alluded to, I was worried that it spelled the end of the group.
+I feared their creative force was being snuffed out too soon because a secondary member said something offensively flippant.
+Thankfully I was proven wrong when the “Welcome to the Terrordome” cassette single showed up in stores in late 1989 with the promising sentence, “Taken from the upcoming Def Jam/Columbia release Fear of a Black Planet,” written on the back.
 Now I had anticipation for a P.E. project beyond soundtrack and compilation features.
-Anticipation can be a S.O.B. and it was all I could do to wait patiently for the LP’s full release in 1990.
-I ended up buying the cassette single at the mall as a stopgap using my paper route money (at the age of 14, I was too young to have a part time job, too old to not need money to buy things I wanted).
+Anticipation can be an S.O.B.; it was all I could do to wait patiently for the L.P.’s full release in 1990.
+I bought the cassette single at the mall as a stopgap using my paper route money (at 14, I was too young to have a part-time job and too old not to need money to buy things I wanted).
 Needless to say, I was mesmerized.
-Even the instrumental on side B got repeated listens on my tape deck thanks to the searingly hypnotic beat by the Bomb Squad.
+Even the instrumental on side B got repeated listens on my tape deck, thanks to the searingly hypnotic beat by the Bomb Squad.

 “Music hittin’ ya hard cause you know I got soul”

 My personal order of preference of Fear of a Black Planet tracks from favorite to least favorite.

 - Burn Hollywood Burn 5/5